maven-y/AI-Ad-Generator/README.md

 ## Acknowledgments

-- OpenAI for providing the GPT-4 and DALL-E APIs
+- OpenAI for providing the GPT-3.5 APIs
 - Spring Boot team for the excellent framework
 - All contributors who help improve this project